Pumped for Brittle: A New Recipe For Your Fall Repertoire

-- Let brittle cool completely and store in sealed jars to keep crispy for up to 2 weeks or as long as it lasts.
+- Let brittle cool completely and store in sealed jars to keep crispy for up to two weeks or as long as it lasts.

-Want to learn with Chef Sarah?
-Click here to explore ICE's Pastry & Baking Arts career program.
+Want to add seasonal recipes to your repertoire?
+Explore ICE's Pastry & Baking Arts career program.